Advertiser Disclosure

 If you have the Chase Sapphire Preferred card and applied more than 4 years ago, you can follow these steps to qualify for a new bonus on the Chase Sapphire Reserve card:

-2. Wait a week or so for Chase’s internal systems to refresh
+2. Wait a week or so for Chase’s internal systems to refresh.

-3. Apply for the Chase Sapphire Reserve card
+3. Apply for the Chase Sapphire Reserve card.

 Final Thoughts

-If you’re looking for enhanced travel benefits, better bonus rewards on travel not booked through the Chase Travel portal, and don’t spend that much on dining, the Chase Sapphire Reserve card be a fantastic choice for you.
+If you’re looking for enhanced travel benefits, better bonus rewards on travel not booked through the Chase Travel portal, and don’t spend that much on dining, the Chase Sapphire Reserve card could be a fantastic choice for you.

 Either way, you can’t go wrong!